sujee/data-prep-kit-examples/events/getting-ready.md

 Get a **free** account at [replicate](https://replicate.com/home)

+💰 Use this [invite](https://replicate.com/invites/a8717bfe-2f3d-4a52-88ed-1356231cdf03) to add some credit to your Replicate account!

 Once you sign up, **create a token**

 The free account will give you a few API calls for free.
 That is enough for this workshop.